2021 Louisville Belted Galloway Show Rules

 a.
 Only purebred properly marked Belted Galloway heifers and bulls can be shown in group classes.

 b.
-All animals shown in the Breeders Herd group class must be owned or co-owned by the exhibitor at least 30 days prior to the show.
+All animals shown in the breeders herd class must be owned or co-owned by the exhibitor at least 30 days prior to the show.

 c.
-There will only be 3 group classes, Get of Sire, Produce of Dam and Breeders Herd, which will consist of 4 animals represented in any configuration.
+There will only be 3 group classes, Get of Sire, Produce of Dam and Breeders Herd, which will consist of 4 animals, owned or co-owned by exhibitor at least 30 days before the show, represented in any configuration.

 - All Grand Champion and Reserve Grand Champion animals shall be DNA verified at the Society’s expense.